rodionlim/portfolio-manager-java/README.md

 ## Features

-- Valuate stocks and cryptocurrencies based on current market prices
+- Value stocks and cryptocurrencies based on current market prices
 - Store portfolio data in a JSON file for easy access and manipulation
 - Store portfolio data in rocksdb for persistence
 - Calculate total portfolio value based on current prices